-Tribute: The creation of this page is a direct result of the catastrophe wrecked on the United States Northeast by Hurricaine Sandy, which extensively damaged both NYU Langone Medical Center and Bellevue – leading to their prolonged shutdown and our secondary over-indulgence in all manner of academic and other productivity.
-This page is dedicated, in small measure, to all who suffered loss as a result of this natural disaster.
+Tribute: The creation of this page is a direct result of the catastrophe wrecked on the United States Northeast by Hurricaine Sandy, which extensively damaged both NYU Langone Medical Center and Bellevue — leading to their prolonged shutdown and our secondary over-indulgence in academic productivity.
+This page is dedicated, in small measure, to all who suffered loss as a result of this unprecedented disaster.

 Segmental Classifications of the ICA